 ECHO is a virtual case-based learning network using the ZOOM videoconferencing platform that is easily accessed anywhere across the United States and globally.
 Project ECHO @ Joslin focuses on diabetes care and aims to remove the barriers that exist between primary care providers and specialists.
 The Joslin team includes a lead endocrinologist specializing in diabetes care along with one or more experts on various topics related to diabetes management.
 This is classically referred to as the “hub and spokes” model, where Joslin is the hub and primary clinicians in local communities are the spokes.

-ECHO is a virtual case-based learning network — using free WebEx multi-point videoconferencing — that enables primary care clinicians to treat patients with complex diabetes in their own practices and their own communities.
+ECHO sessions enable primary care providers to treat patients with complex diabetes in their own practices and their own communities.

 - Experts mentor and participate in mutual learning with primary care physicians regarding constraints in providing accessible diabetes care.

 - Experts give 10-minute didactic presentations on a general topic that is practical for diabetes care.

 - Cases that have been presented can be followed up in three months during another one of the ECHO rounds.